 When Ali (on the right above) gave up her job in advertising at the age of 24 to travel the world, little did she realise it would culminate in an innovative career built around books and a two-book deal with Simon and Schuster Australia and The Book Ninja (Ali Berg & Michelle Kalus, 2018) in bookstores around the world.
-Ali and Michelle's second novel, While You Were Reading (2019), has now been released and is poised to be just as successful.
+Ali and Michelle's second novel, While You Were Reading followed in 2019, and their latest book Fancy Meeting You Here launched with rave reviews.

 Co-authored with her bestie Michelle Kalus, The Book Ninja is the result of a fascinating community initiative called Books on the Rail which they co-fund and run together.